-Compatible with Windows XP, XP64, VISTA, and Windows 7 X64 Professional, Windows XP, XP64 and VISTA.
+Compatible with Windows 10, Windows 7 X64 Professional, Windows XP, XP64 and VISTA.
 CAM-TOOL provides Mold & Die manufactures a wide range of modeling capabilities not found in “high end” programming systems.
 Once your data’s prepared, the calculation of NC toolpath is completed by simply defining your machining strategy & cutting tools.
 CAM-TOOL does the rest by always making sure the tool only goes where necessary to remove material using our powerful optimization capabilities.

 CAM-TOOL’s ability to create toolpath based on surfaces, not a mesh provides unbelievable finish quality.
 In addition, our unique Z-Level-Offset cutting and Re-Machining strategies allow programmers of “Hard Tools” and “High Speed Machines” to control the amount of material to be removed with each pass.
 Providing programmers with:

 - Improved finish quality